About Your Nephrectomy or Adrenalectomy Surgery

 The staff member will tell you what time to get to the hospital for your surgery.
 They’ll also remind you where to go.

-Eat a light diet, such as small sandwiches, eggs, toast, crackers, soup, or cereal.
-Limit the amount of dairy products, and avoid fried foods and foods with a lot of seasoning.
+Follow a light diet the day before your surgery.
+A light diet includes foods such as small sandwiches, eggs, toast, crackers, soup, or cereal.
+Limit the amount of dairy products you have.
+Avoid fried foods and foods with a lot of seasoning.

 Shower with a 4% CHG solution antiseptic skin cleanser, such as Hibiclens